scpwiki/wikijump/client/docs/websites.md

 # Monorepo: Websites

 This monorepo has special support for website packages, in the `web/` folder.
 These are quite a bit more complex than module packages.
 While technically there is no specific restriction on what can be used to build or develop a website package, it is recommended that you use [Snowpack](https://www.snowpack.dev/).
-This doc. will assume that you're using Snowpack and that you started with the `templates/website-template` configuration.
+This documentation will assume that you're using Snowpack and that you started with the `templates/website-template` configuration.

 The file structure will look like this:
 ```